shirleyobih1/path-cc.github.io/_services/credit-accounts.md

 - GPU servers with up to 4 A100s, 1.6TB of NVMe, and 512 GB RAM.
 - Nearline storage of up to 20TB of NVMe per job.

-PATh resources are distributed across four sites.
+PATh resources are distributed across six sites.
 Credits for dedicated resources can be used via a PATh Access Point.

 Given that the PATh system is designed for HTC, there is no inter-node networking,